kbaesler/Wave/docs/source/features.rst

 - ``BaseAttributeAU``: Used for creating a custom trigger for an attribute when the object is created, updated or deleted in ArcFM.
 - ``BaseSpecialAU``: Uses for creating a custom trigger for the object when it is created, updated or deleted in ArcFM.
 - ``BaseRelationshipAU``: Used for creating a custom trigger for when a relationship is created, updated or deleted in ArcFM.
+- ``BasePxSubtask``: Used for creating a sub-routine that can be assigned to tasks within the Process Framework.

 .. note::